-Under Assumption S, it is easy to show that the space on the right is trivial.
-Indeed, if we are in the situation $\CK_S \cong \CO_S$, then the fact that stable sheaves are simple implies that the vector space \eqref{eqn:serre} is canonically $\BC$.
-On the other hand, if we are in the situation $c_1(\CK_S) \cdot c_1(H) < 0$, then the kernel or cokernel of any non-zero homomorphism $\CF \rightarrow \CF \otimes \CK_S$ would violate the stability of $\CF$, and so the vector space \eqref{eqn:serre} is zero.
-Since the fact that \eqref{eqn:serre} is 0 or canonically $\BC$ implies $\CM$ is smooth (\cite{HL}), this shows that Assumption S implies that $\CM$ is smooth.
+Under Assumption S, it is easy to show that the vector space on the right is trivial.
+Indeed, if $\CK_S \cong \CO_S$, then the fact that stable sheaves are simple implies that the vector space \eqref{eqn:serre} is canonically $\BC$.
+On the other hand, if $c_1(\CK_S) \cdot H < 0$, then the kernel or cokernel of any non-zero homomorphism $\CF \rightarrow \CF \otimes \CK_S$ would violate the stability of $\CF$, and so the vector space \eqref{eqn:serre} is zero.
+Since the fact that \eqref{eqn:serre} is 0 or canonically $\BC$ implies that $\CM$ is smooth (\cite{HL}, Theorem 4.5.4), then Assumption S implies that $\CM$ is smooth.
 Moreover:

 where $\e$ is 1 or 0, depending on which of the two conditions of Assumption S holds (the summands $1$ and $\e$ in \eqref{eqn:dimension 0} are the dimensions of the vector spaces $\Hom(\CF,\CF)$ and $\Ext^2(\CF,\CF)$, as described in the previous paragraph).
 The Euler characteristic can be computed using the Hirzebruch-Riemann-Roch theorem, and one obtains: